-Connect a 200kHz to 2.2MHz external clock to synchronize the internal clock rising edge to the external clock rising edge.
-The pulse width of the external clock signal should be less than 2μs.
+Connect a 200kHz to 2.2MHz external clock to EN/SYNC 2ms after the output voltage is set to synchronize the internal clock rising edge to the external clock rising edge.
+The pulse width of external clock signal should be less than 2μs.